-42 is a coding school, recognized as one of the best software development schools worldwide.
+42 is one of the best software development schools worldwide.
 It’s success is mostly justified by the innovative and disruptive educational model, based on a peer-to-peer, project-based, and gamified learning system.
-Founded in Paris in 2013, 42 is present in more than 40 cities worldwide, offering anyone at least 18 years old the opportunity to learn to program for free.
+Founded in Paris in 2013, 42 is present in more than 40 cities worldwide, offering anyone over 17 years old the opportunity to learn to program for free.
 Despite having many students who joined 42 without any prior code experience, the school’s employability rate is 100%.

 Peer-to-peer is a model based on learning between students instead of a student-teacher relationship.
 At 42 Porto, students teach, learn, and evaluate each other.
 This method develops critical thinking, teamwork, and communication skills.

-Your projects are evaluated by other students based on correction criteria pre-defined by the 42 pedagogical team.
+Your projects are evaluated by other students based on pre-defined correction criteria.
 You must evaluate your colleagues’ projects yourself, so you will have to save some time to do so.

 The 42 Porto program is divided into 4 stages:

 Common Core– Learn the fundamentals of programming by developing the first projects.
 During this stage, it is crucial that you are able to commit at least 20 weekly hours to 42.
 You can finish the curricular part of the Common Core in a period between 16 to 24 months.

-Professional Experience – Apply the knowledge acquired in the real world with a professional experience lasting between 4 to 6 months.
+Professional Experience – Apply the knowledge acquired at 42 in the real world with a professional experience lasting between 4 to 6 months.

-Specialization– Explore and deepen your knowledge in more specialized projects.
+Master – Explore and deepen your knowledge in more specialized projects and with larger teams.
 The average duration is approximately 1 and a half years, but yet again, you are the one who defines your time scale.

 At 42, each student has the freedom – and responsibility – to learn at their own pace, so there is no set period to complete your studies.
-Experience dictate that on average students take between 12 to 18 months to complete the common core, if they dedicate around 40 weekly hours, students should be able to complete the curricular part of the Common Core witin a period of 16 to 24 months.
+With a commitment of 20 to 40 weekly hours, students should be able to complete the curricular part of the Common Core witin a period of 16 to 24 months.

 Applications for 42 Porto are open 365 days a year at apply.42porto.com.
-After completing the registration, you need to complete two online logic games – the first of 4 minutes and the second of about 2 hours -, you’ll proceed to the check-in, a 1hour session where you will get to know the school, the method, the team, and other candidates like you.
-Finally, you dive in the Piscine for 26 days, a phase of the process where you will learn a lot about programming, teamwork, and about 42.
+After completing the registration, you need to complete two online logic games: the first lasts 4 minutes and the second one 2 hours.
+If you pass, you’ll proceed to the Check-in stage, a 1 hour session where you will get to know the school, the method, the team, and other candidates like you.
+Finally, you dive in the Piscine for 4 weeks, a the last stage of the process where you will learn a lot about programming, teamwork, and about 42.
 If you complete this phase successfully: congratulations, you are in!

 You don’t need to have any coding experience to start learning at 42 Porto.
-Most of the 42 students in the world don’t have any bases whatsoever, and they still achieve extraordinary results.
+Around 50% of the 42 students worldwide did not have any coding experience before diving in the Piscine, and they still achieve extraordinary results.
 You can be like them!

 The 42 student is able to overcome obstacles, is proactive, curious, creative, dedicated, and good at working in a team.
-These characteristics are very beneficial for our program and will be developed along the way.
+These characteristics are very beneficial for one to be successgul at 42, and will be highly stimulated along the way.

 Yes!
-Check-in is a 1 hour session in which candidates visit 42 to get to know the school, the methodology, and the environment in which they may study.
-A candidate can only register for the Piscine after having participated in a Check-in.
-Several Check-in and Piscine dates are available throughout the year.
-All these dates will be communicated to the selected candidates from the online tests so that they can choose the times that are most favorable to them.
+The Check-in is a phase in which candidates visit 42 to get to know the school, the methodology, and the environment in which they may study.
+A candidate can only register for the Piscine after having passed the Check-in phase.
+Several Check-in and Piscine dates are made available throughout the year.
+All these dates will be communicated to the selected candidates from the online tests so that they can choose the date that is most favorable to them.
 Besides the on campus Check-ins, which are preferable, we also offer remote Check-ins from time to time.

 There will be several Check-ins held at 42 Porto throughout the year.
 After you pass the online tests you’ll have access to the next scheduled events.
 You’ll also receive an email every time new Check-ins are scheduled.